Reflections on SIPPET

 Investigating the Influence of SIPPET on Clinical Practice1

-In light of the ongoing discussion in the hemophilia community about the implications of SIPPET, the National Institutes of Health (NIH) conducted surveys of expert hemophilia physicians about SIPPET and its influence on their clinical practice in the United States, which were published in 2018.
+In light of the ongoing discussion in the hemophilia community about the implications of SIPPET, the National Institutes of Health (NIH) funded surveys of expert hemophilia physicians about SIPPET and its influence on their clinical practice in the United States, which were published in 2019.

 A nationwide, cross-sectional web-based study of expert hemophilia physicians who self-identified as US hemophilia treaters